Yass: The Jazz, The Filth & The Fury

 The 1990s saw the birth of a musical trend that wanted nothing less than to turn the established order of things to ash by the most drastic of means.
-This new trend was called yass.
+This new trend was called ... ‘yass’.

 The last two years of the Polish People's Republic were a period of gradual decay.
 The state's condition had a dominating influence on art, which was under its power, just like everything else.
 The censorship and strict control over almost every public performance inevitably doomed the rebels and innovators to the underground.

-Polish jazz, which was celebrating its triumphs in the 1950s and 60s, gradually became bogged down under the power of omnipresent and omnipotent institutions - the Polish Jazz Association, together with its magazine, the Jazz Forum, and the Polish Art Agency PAGART.
-As the only event agencies, they had absolute power when giving out passports to artists, and thus allowing them to travel and tour abroad.
-And they followed their own rules in this regard, which had nothing to do with the actual interest from international promoters.
+Polish jazz, which was celebrating its triumphs in the 1950s and '60s, gradually became bogged down under the power of omnipresent and omnipotent institutions - the Polish Jazz Association, together with its magazine, the Jazz Forum, and the Polish Art Agency PAGART.
+As the only event agencies, they had absolute power when giving out passports to artists, thus allowing them to travel and tour abroad.
+And they followed their own rules in this regard, which had nothing to do with actual interest from international promoters.

-''Our appearance on the stage in strange costumes incited quite a stir in the audience.
+Our appearance on the stage in strange costumes incited quite a stir in the audience.
 Back then, little was in fact needed to fire up revolutionary emotions.
-The secret police agents were also there, and they became quite frightened when we started to throw flyers from the stage, which had the word "dupa" [the equivalent of vulgar 'ass' in Polish] written in the style of the Solidarity logo.
-But what really killed them was the banner with a [rhyme that meant] "the caretaker is on her period, it's gonna be a tough winter".
-We painted this slogan on a huge, six metre long banner that had served in the 1st of May parade [which was a huge Communist state celebration of International Workers' Day] which we stole from the Palace of Youth.
+The secret police agents were also there, and they became quite frightened when we started to throw flyers from the stage, which had the word 'dupa' [the Polish equivalent of 'ass'] written in the style of the Solidarity logo.
+But what really killed them was the banner with a [rhyme that meant] 'the caretaker is on her period, it's gonna be a tough winter'.
+We painted this slogan on a huge, six-metre-long banner that had served in the 1st of May parade [a huge communist state celebration of International Workers' Day] which we stole from the Palace of Youth.
 They cut off the electricity and sent us home.

 Other musicians also found themselves exposed to the Totart formation, including Tomek Gwińciński, Jacek Buhl, Jacek Majewski and Sławek Janicki.
-They worked in the band called Henryk Brodaty (Bearded Henry), and later made up an outpost of yass.
+They worked in a band called Henryk Brodaty (Bearded Henry), and later made up an outpost of yass.
 Having experienced the Totart-ian transgressions, they soon set out to attack the stifled world of jazz.

-''For me, playing jazz "as God intended", a clean sort of jazz was like a total fossil...
+For me, playing jazz 'as God intended', a clean sort of jazz, was like a total fossil...
 I would simply be ashamed to play that kind of music.
 In the 1980s, jazz was totally antipathetic... jazz was passé... jazz was nothing fresh.
 Nobody knew why these guys even continued to play these standards, why nobody was listening to them, why their music had nothing to do with high ideas.
-This jazz made us think of the tinkle of cutlery, with things like a list of 20 standards, everything played at a fast pace, difficult harmonic runs which nobody got, [and barely] 5 people in the room..."
+This jazz made us think of the tinkle of cutlery, with things like a list of twenty standards, everything played at a fast pace, difficult harmonic runs which nobody got, [and not even] 5 people in the room...

 In the documentary film Small Spaces, directed by Elvin Flamingo, Tymon further commented that:

-''[In the late 1980s] the jazz scene was like the swimming pool in an old people's home: everybody was bathing in it, and shitting and pissing in it.
-There was no flow of fresh water. "
+[In the late 1980s,] the jazz scene was like the swimming pool in an old people's home: everybody was bathing in it, and shitting and pissing in it.
+There was no flow of fresh water.